Atellan Farce: Controversy and suppression

 Suetonius (Tiberius, 45, 1) reports that Tiberius himself was mocked for his lecherous habits in an Atellan farce, after which the saying "the old goat lapping up the doe" (hircum vetulum capreis naturam ligurire) became popular.

-In the 20s AD, the growth in popularity and revival of the Atellan plays met the disapproval of an older generation of patricians and senators.
+In the 20s AD, the growth in popularity and revival of the Atellan plays was met with the disapproval of an older generation of patricians and senators.
 The performances became so obnoxious that, in 28 AD, all who performed in the farces were banished from Italy.

 The Augustan History records that Hadrian furnished performances of Atellan Farces at banquets.

 Contemporary comparisons

 Due to the outlandish nature and brevity that the Atellan Farces are believed to have, they are comparable to the sketches that one would see on a variety show such as Saturday Night Live or Whose Line Is It Anyway?
 Oftentimes the improvised play would center on an uncomplicated situation such as eating too much, becoming intoxicated or stealing.
-Such as in popular television shows as Saturday Night Live and Whose Line Is It Anyway, they would include adult content and done for the entertainment of others.